You know the course. But does your crew?

 A powerful visual story, born from

-A shared design process
+A collaborative design process

 A visual storytelling process illustrated through a flowing blue stream connecting different stages of collaboration.
 Groups of people work together, some presenting ideas with drawings of ships, while others discuss historical depictions and diagrams.
 Speech bubbles indicate active discussion, and the creative process seems to flow naturally from one step to another.A sketch of a visual storytelling process illustrated through a flowing blue stream connecting different stages of collaboration.
 Groups of people work together, some presenting ideas with drawings of ships, while others discuss historical depictions and diagrams.
 Speech bubbles indicate active discussion, and the creative process seems to flow naturally from one step to another.